brykek/bold-idea-laptop-tracker/backend/README.md

 ## API Endpoints
 The following API endpoints are available in the application:

+- GET /users - Get list of all users.
-- POST /signup: This endpoint is used for creating a new user account.
+- POST /users - Create a new user.
-- POST /login: This endpoint is used for user authentication.
+- PUT /users: - Edit a user's role or password.
+- DELETE /users/:id - Delete user by Id.
+- POST /login - User authentication using username and password.
-- GET /inventory: This endpoint returns a list of all laptops in the inventory.
+- GET /inventory - Get list of all laptops in inventory.
+- GET /inventory/:id - Get laptop in inventory by Id.
-- POST /add: This endpoint is used for adding a new laptop to the inventory.
+- POST /add - Add a laptop to inventory.
-- PUT /edit/laptop/:serial_number: This endpoint is used for editing the details of an existing laptop in the inventory.
+- PUT /edit/:id - Edit a laptop in inventory by Id.
+- GET /:dropdown - Get list of options to populate dropdown menu.
+- PUT /:dropdown/:option - Add an option for specified dropdown menu category.
+- DELETE /:dropdown/:option - Delete an option for specified dropdown menu category.

+## Security
+Endpoints are secured and require a valid JWT to access resources.
+A token can be retrieved upon a successful login.
+Append the token as a Bearer token on all subsequent requests to secure endpoints.

+Login and user creation endpoints are the only ones publicly accessible.

 ## Future Enhancements
 Some enhancements that can improve the application at a later date:
 - Rename endpoints to resource centric names
 - Introduce models
-- Refactor application into separate folders (e.g., routes, middleware, etc.)
+- Update application architecture using separate folders (e.g., routes, middleware, etc.)

 ## Usage
 Once the application is running, you can access it at http://localhost:3001.
 From there, you can use the API endpoints to add, edit, or retrieve laptop data.